vbotka/ansible-ansible/README.md

 shell> ansible-playbook ansible.yml -t ma_plugins_download
 ```

-Then check the playbook and the roles
+Then check the playbook and the roles, and see what will be changed

 ```
-shell> ansible-playbook ansible.yml -C
+shell> ansible-playbook ansible.yml -CD
 ```